bethpilipala/receipt-expense-tracker/FAQs.md

 ---

+## Will this overwrite my existing data?

+No.

+The script only appends new transactions to the spreadsheet.

+Your existing budget categories, formulas, and historical transactions are not modified unless you manually edit them.

+---

 ## How do I modify the expense categories?

 Categories are stored directly in the spreadsheet but are also included in the prompt given to the AI.